jmascia/KLCPopup/README.md

 ### Customization

-The final horizontal position of your popup when shown:
+Final horizontal position of your popup when shown:

 	@property (nonatomic, assign) KLCPopupHorizontalLayout horizontalLayout;

-The final vertical position of your popup when shown:
+Final vertical position of your popup when shown:

 	@property (nonatomic, assign) KLCPopupVerticalLayout verticalLayout;

-The animation used to show your popup:
+Animation used to show your popup:

 	@property (nonatomic, assign) KLCPopupShowType showType;

-The animation used to dismiss your popup:
+Animation used to dismiss your popup:

 	@property (nonatomic, assign) KLCPopupDismissType dismissType;